-Residents who share property boundaries with Shire-managed land may request a permit for vehicle access to a council reserve allowing them to access their property to undertake maintenance and building works.
-As land manager, the Shire is responsible for protecting land and assets and can grant or refuse access on this basis.
+Residents who share property boundaries with Shire-managed land may apply for a permit for temporary vehicle access to their property through a Shire reserve.
+As land manager, the Shire is responsible for protecting our reserves and assets and can grant or refuse access on this basis.

 Applying for a permit

-Please allow 4 weeks from application to a decision on reserve access.
+Please allow at least 4 weeks from applying to a decision on reserve access.

 Applicants must provide:

-- A Safety Management Plan which details the area within the reserve requiring vehicle access, proposed works and safety considerations to ensure public safety (such as signage and entry/exit points).
-Download an example Safety Management Plan(PDF, 468KB) (PDF) here
+- A Safety Management Plan which details the area within the reserve requiring vehicle access, proposed works, entry/exit points and public safety considerations (such as signage and spotters).
+Download an example Safety Management Plan(PDF, 468KB)

-- Full comprehensive vehicle insurance (for for businesses/contractors/private landholders).
+- Proof of comprehensive vehicle insurance (for businesses/contractors/private landholders).

-Where access is granted, the applicant is required to pay a refundable security bond of $1000 (minimum).
-This bond is held in the event of damage caused to the reserves surface, infrastructure, vegetation or other Shire assets and/or loss of Shire keys.
+If access is granted, the applicant is required to pay a refundable security bond of $1000 minimum.
+This bond is held by the Shire in the event the applicant causes damage to the reserves’ surface, infrastructure, vegetation or other Shire assets and/or loss of Shire keys.
 A bond greater than $1000 may be required depending on the proposed works and reserve assets.
 This is at the discretion of the inspecting Shire officer.

-Payment of the security bond can be made online.
-Once paid, applicants can then pick up a Shire key from a Customer Service Centre to use on the access gate for the agreed access period.
+The security bond can be paid online.
+Once paid, applicants can pick up a Shire key from a Customer Service Centre to use on the access gate for the agreed access period only.

 At the end of the agreed access period, it is the responsibility of the applicant to return the key to the same Customer Service Centre.
-Following this, a Shire officer will inspect to assess if any damage has occurred during the reserve access period.
-If the Shire officer is satisfied that no damage has been incurred, the security bond will be refunded to the applicant.
+A Shire officer will then inspect the reserve to assess if any damage has occurred during the access period.
+If the Shire officer is satisfied that no damage has occurred, the security bond will be refunded to the applicant.
 In instances where damage has occurred, the applicant will be required to repair the damage and the bond will be held until the damage is repaired to the satisfaction of the inspecting Shire officer.